We-Gold/We-Gold/README.md

 # About Me:
-I'm a 2nd-year computer science student at WPI.
-I'm passionate about Swarm Robotics, Biology, and Urban Planning, and I'm hoping to explore these fields from a programmer's perspective.
-I learned to code with Arduino and Processing (10+ years ago), and since then I've expanded to many different languages and environments.
-In high school, I was the Programming Lead and Team Captain for FRC [Team 2539](https://github.com/FRC2539).
+I'm a 3rd-year student at WPI.
+I'm doing a bachelor's in computer science and a master's in data science.
+I'm passionate about biology, swarm robotics, and urban planning, and I'm hoping to explore these fields from a programmer's perspective.
+I learned to code with Arduino and Processing (10+ years ago), and since then, I've expanded to many different languages and environments.
+In high school, I was the programming lead and team captain for FRC [Team 2539](https://github.com/FRC2539).

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/weaver-goldman)